amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ## The update functions

-The signature for all the functions is very similar (they all return an `UpdateFn`):
+The signature for all the functions is very similar (they all return a `UpdateFn`):

 ```ts